 Scholarships are awarded by the MAFA Board to students in the conference’s beginning spinning and weaving classes to support their post-conference fiber explorations.
 No application is required.

-Allen B. Fannin Scholarship, named in honor of the 2005 conference keynote speaker, who was killed in a car accident shortly before the conference.
-Mr. Fannin was a devoted teacher of new spinners and weavers.
-This award has been distributed to novice spinners and weavers at every subsequent conference.
+Allen B. Fanin Scholarship, was named in honor of the 2005 conference keynote speaker, who was killed in a car accident shortly before the conference.
+Mr. Fanin was a devoted teacher of new spinners and weavers.
+This award was distributed to novice spinners and weavers at each subsequent conference.
+This award fund is now closed.

 Ellen Dorosh Memorial Award was established in memory of Ellen Dorosh, our president and long-time volunteer, who died while in office in 2014.
-Its purpose is to support MAFA guild members who wish to improve their weaving skills.
-Award winners must be weavers and MAFA guild members.
-The Grants Committee will determine which, if any, of the MAFA Fellowship applicants will be awarded the Dorosh Award.
+Its purpose was to support MAFA guild members who wished to improve their weaving skills.
+This award fund is now closed.